Keokeditse/Keokeditse/README.md

 - **Sudoku Solver ** – A Java algorithm to solve any n by n sudoku grid.
 (Current algorithm goes till 16).

 - **Software Design ** - A Java web app using Java and Gradle.
+System development and version control.

 ---

 ## 🌐 TypeScript Projects

 - *Study Timetable builder* – planner web app using TypeScript and react.
+System development and version control.

 ---